DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 I said earlier that GUIs limit the ability to compose things compared to a scripting language.
 However, the hardcoded composition of inputs offered within Worldinput is already highly flexible thanks to me spending, what, four months? [see next section] on codifying my human intuition into a monstrously complicated set of programmatically enforceable rules.
 Ditching Worldinput would mean forcing control scheme authors to have to anticipate and account for every single keybind/combination conflict, one by one.

+The one thing I don't like about Worldinput is that it's organized around key-ups rather than key-downs.
+This may make inputs feel less responsive, and it also complicates designing things like distinguishing double-clicks from single-clicks.
+However, it's the easiest way to distinguish presses from long-presses.
+I'm tempted to revisit this someday and see what a key-down-oriented system would be like (and whether it'd be an improvement), but that would require writing an entirely new spec and meticulously testing various input cases against it.

+(Whether we focus on key-ups or key-downs, there will still be some responsiveness delays wherever press/long-press or press/hold binds conflict.
+This is fine: responsiveness delays in the case of ambiguous inputs aren't unique to us.
+To give one example, Windows Explorer has certain cases where a single-click and a double-click will trigger mutually exclusive actions, and they handle this by delaying the single-click action until after the double-click timing window elapses.
+When a file is already selected, a single-click on its name triggers renaming, while a double-click opens the file.)

 #### A history of Worldinput just so I don't forget

 Just so I have it in full:

 The planning for DovahKit's first system for handling Render Window input, "DK3D," began circa mid-November 2021; implementation efforts began circa December, with my focus alternating between developing input handling and developing DovahKit's 3D renderer.
 By late February 2022, it was possible to load interior cells with ACTI and STAT forms visible and lit by a single global directional light; and it was possible to fly the camera around in them using a gamepad.
 (Shadows came in early March.)

 Present-day Worldinput has a concept of mapping button combinations to "tools" with options; this basic idea was present back in DK3D.
 Plans to rename DK3D to "Worldinput" were made in late February 2022, but the renderer remained the primary focus of development.
 Going solely by where I was keeping planning notes at the time, and *not* by the commit history, only in November 2022 was Worldinput's first incarnation finally reorganized, and at around this time it became the primary focus of development.
-By December, the notion of storing tool requests in a tuple was implemented.
+By December, the notion of storing tool requests in a tuple (coalescing requests of the same type, and avoiding a heap-allocated list that may need to reallocate multiple times) was implemented.
 Initial GUI design efforts began circa December 2022, with those designs drawing inspiration from AntiMicro's button combo editor.

 By January 2023, Worldinput's first incarnation proved fatally flawed: